 What You Will Learn

-- The Parts of An Earth Surface Coordinate Reference System
+- The 4 Parts of an Earth Surface Coordinate Reference System

-- Bringing All The Parts Together (How State Plane Coordinates Work)
+- Bringing All The Parts Together – Making State Plane Coordinates Work

 - Practical State Plane Coordinates